 Botox is a popular and commonly used therapy for below-the-eye creases.
 But what does it do, and is it the best solution for you?

-However, Botox does not provide volume, so if your under-eye wrinkles are brought on by hollowness or volume loss, fillers may be a better option.
+However, Botox does not provide volume, so if your wrinkles are caused by hollowness, an under eye wrinkles filler may be a better choice.

 Who Should Consider Botox?